On The Wing – Urban Release of the New Zealand falcon

 Visitors from all over New Zealand and the world have enjoyed many falcon antics, as the juvenile birds have learnt to fly and hunt for their own food.
 The three kārearea were named Hatupatu, Tama and Te Rangi Rere I Waho (Maureen), all names that have a strong link to Rotorua and Te Arawa.

-Rotorua Museum and Wingspan released a second clutch of chicks in late 2014, named Maia and Kurangaituku.
-A third release is planned for late 2015.
+Rotorua Museum and Wingspan released a second clutch of chicks in late 2014, named Maia and Kurangaituku and a third release, Ihenga and Hine-o-te-Rangi, January 2016.

 Memorial Bridge – WW1 Commemorations

 Marking 100 years since Britain declared war on Germany in 1914, the Memorial Bridge over Sulphur Lake in Rotorua’s Government Gardens was officially opened at a public ceremony on 5 August 2014.